 If your jawbone is not thick or dense enough, you may require bone grafting to support other treatments like dental implants.
 This is an oral surgery procedure, transplanting pieces of donor bone to your jawbone.
 These pieces are bone fragments or artificial bone material, which we get from a reputable, medical tissue bank.
 After the bone graft procedure, your jawbone will fuse and grow together with this new tissue, to create a stronger and more durable foundation.
 Your periodontist may suggest a bone graft, to prepare your jawbone for dental implants or other treatments.

-If you want to learn more about our Ogden dental bone grafting services, call 801-394-6651 to speak with one of our friendly team members.
+If you want to learn more about our dental bone grafting services in Ogden, call 801-394-6651 to speak with one of our friendly team members.
 Dr. Aaron T. Ward and his staff are always here to take good care of you and your smile!

 "I visited several dentists before choosing Doctor Ward.
 I can’t express how happy I am with my decision.
 I haven’t stopped smiling since I left his office.
 He was professional and friendly, as was his staff.
 If I had to undergo this procedure again I would choose Doctor Ward again and again.
 Thank you Doctor Ward and staff.
 You have changed my life forever!!!"